+VLFBERHT+ | Quantum & Advanced Computing

 Edge Governance Under Constraint

-Self-contained governance within a 5% compute budget.
-Compressed binary constraint rule engine.
-Five-level Processing Degradation Cascade from full governance down to AI shutdown.
+Self-contained governance within a minimal compute budget.
+Compressed constraint rule engine.
+Graceful degradation from full governance down to AI shutdown.
 Operates fully offline with cryptographic attestation restored on reconnection.

 Edge deployment guideModule 06